micache/FindMovies/README.md

 Tired of scrolling endlessly to find the perfect movie?
 Our app is here to help!
 Get personalized movie recommendations based on your tastes and preferences.

 Features:
-- Personalized Suggestions: Discover movies tailored to your viewing habits.
+- Personalized Suggestions: Discover approximately 1700 movies tailored to your viewing habits.
 - Huge Movie Library: Find movies from all genres, all the classic included.
 - User Reviews: You can choose a number (on a scale from 1 to 5) to express your rating to movies you have seen.
 - Watchlist: Keep track of movies you want to watch.